 3. Make Note of the Medium

-The best way to communicate is always shaped by the medium.
+The medium always shapes how you should use it to best communicate.
 Think about texting.
-You probably text differently than you speak.
+You probably text much differently than you actually speak.
 Here’s a look at different elements to pay attention to when communicating across different mediums.

 Elements to Pay Attention To